tlhutch/test-playbooks/docs/test_plans/features/36_supported_cli.md

 ## Docs Verification Criteria

 - [ ] Verify the CLI docs don't have any rendering issues
- - [ ] This would be a good candidate for zuul check in future, maybe need RFE for this
 - [x] Verify that the docs for passing related objects indicate what the data should be (id, name, etc)
 - [x] Verify that things like `extra_vars` has an example or clear instruction